davidlewistoronto/riddler_dice/README.md

 The code does this both in floating point for simplicity and arbitrary precision rational numbers to see if there is any observable pattern.
 I can't find one.

-See pall.out for the answers.
+See rall.out for the answers.